jkk/formative/README.md

                       The :heading type expects a :text key, a string or Hiccup data.

                       The :html type expects an :html key, a string or Hiccup data.
-      :datatype     - Datatype of the field used for parsing.
+      :datatype     - Optional.
+Datatype of the field used for parsing.
 Can be one of:
-                      :str, :int, :long, :boolean, :float, :double, :decimal, :bigint, :date, :file.
+                      :str, :int, :long, :boolean, :float, :double, :decimal, :bigint, :date, :file, :currency.
 Defaults to :str.

                       All types can be appended with an "s" when a sequence is expected - e.g., :ints for a sequence of integers.
 This